-Recently there is an article on Times of India that shows how people from different strata of social segments refute the need of men’s commission.
+Recently there is an article on Times of India that shows how people from different strata of social segments refute the need for men’s commission.
 See here

-Let’s see the validity to this opposition one by one –
+Let’s see the validity of this opposition one by one –

-So this is one vague comment from a bureaucrat that raises question on her education and social awareness on this issue.
+So this is one vague comment from a bureaucrat that raises the question of her education and social awareness on this issue.
 She made it clear that she will not vote for such party with agenda for men, shows her respect for men.
 Men so far have never objected to women being empowered.
-Instead men pay taxes to maintain a women’s commission that creates laws against men.
+Instead, men pay taxes to maintain a women’s commission that creates laws against men.

 We know how women’s groups are minting money in the name of empowerment.
-We are not surprised from these views of a social entrepreneur.
+We are not surprised by these views of a social entrepreneur.

 Kshitij Sheoran – Agreed that men undergo psychological harassment.
 But didn’t want any remedy for that.
 That only shows he is okay with psychological harassment of men.
 We can understand that being a law student he is already seeing a big business here.

-Anju Narain – At least supported formation of a commission.
-She thinks women are better leaders, still we are yet to get proper proof either in corporate or in political world.
+Anju Narain – At least supported the formation of a commission.
+She thinks women are better leaders, still, we are yet to get proper proof either incorporate or in the political world.

 Priyanka Sarkar – Felt the need of a commission and understood the scenario.

 Related Article – What does a debate on Men’s Commission Reflects